International Advisory Board

 Professor Dewi Fortuna Anwar

-Dewi obtained her PhD from Monash University, Melbourne, while her MA and BA (Hons) were from the School of Oriental and African Studies (SOAS), University of London.
+Dewi obtained her PhD from Monash University, Melbourne in 1990, while her M.A. and B.A.
+(Hons) were from the School of Oriental and African Studies (SOAS), University of London in 1982 and 1981 respectively.
+She is married with two children.

 The Honourable Colin Barnett